-The Fresenius Group includes capitalized interest as part of the cost of the asset if they are directly attributable to the acquisition, construction or manufacture of qualifying assets in accordance with FAS 34 (Capitalization of Interest Costs).
-For the fiscal years 2008 and 2007, interest of $\notin$ 6 million each, based on an average interest rate of 5.52 % and 5.60 %, respectively, was recognized as a component of the cost of assets.
+The Fresenius Group includes capitalized interest as part of the cost of the asset if they are directly attributable to the acquisition, construction or manufacture of qualifying assets in accordance with IAS 23 (Borrowing Costs).
+For the fiscal years 2008 and 2007, interest of \notin 6 million each, based on an average interest rate of 5.52 % and 5.60 %, respectively, was recognized as a component of the cost of assets.